Kylie Jenner Confesses That She’s Been Bullied By The Whole World Since She Was Nine Years Old

-According to Kylie Jenner, bullies do no discriminate.
+According to Kylie Jenner, bullies do not discriminate.

 Yesterday, Kylie’s sister, model Kendall Jenner, took to her Twitter account to share a video that was reposted to a fan site.
-In the video, Kylie starts out by saying, “half of you guys think I’m weird and half of you guys think I’m funny.”

-“But I’ve been bullied since I’ve been nine.
+In the video, Kylie starts out by saying, “half of you guys think I’m weird and half of you guys think I’m funny… But I’ve been bullied since I’ve been nine.
 From the whole world it feels like sometimes.”

-The video, which was edited by one of Jenner’s fan sites, then goes on to show clips of Kylie in more vulnerable moments where she is crying as well as in happier moments when she is doing what she does best and posing for the cameras.
+The video, which was edited by one of Jenner’s fan sites, then goes on to show clips of Kylie in more vulnerable moments where she is crying as well as in happier moments when she is doing what she does best — posing for the cameras.

-To end the video, Kylie sends a message to fans.
+To end the video, Kylie sends a message to her many loyal fans.

 “And I think, I think I’ve done a really great job in handling all of this.
-But there’re bullies everywhere.
+But there are bullies everywhere.
 So this just a little like snapchat to tell whoever with their own bullies that the only opinion that really matters is yours and to never change,” she says.

 But, she does let fans know that her words are not meant to earn her sympathy or anything like that.
-She more so wants to spread awareness and say that bullying does not discriminate.
+Her true aim is to spread awareness and say that bullying does not discriminate.

 ❤️ @KylieJenner pic.twitter.com/6uqTFsgiSh